 PROs role in public and private APMs

 Further, while PRO data is not largely made public in today’s market, as patients become more aware of and impacted by costs, they will start to evaluate the value of the care they seek.
-Organizations currently collecting, and ready to share patient-reported outcomes data, will have an advantage over those organizations who are forced to become late adopters.
-Executives within health care understand this and are starting to move towards routine collection of PRO’s, because they know if you aren’t measuring now, they will be.
+Organizations currently collecting, and ready to share patient-reported outcomes data, will have an advantage over those organizations that are forced to become late adopters.
+Executives within health care understand this and are starting to move towards a routine collection of PROs, because they know if you aren’t measuring now, they will be.

 Need more help with your PRO related questions?
 CODE can help!
 Schedule a call with a CODE expert today to get you on your way to better harnessing your patient reported outcomes.